Back to all articles

 AMC renewal is initiated 60 days before expiry.
 The renewal proposal is based on actual equipment condition from the annual review - not a generic price increase.
 Where equipment has deteriorated or usage patterns have changed, the coverage terms are adjusted accordingly.

-Clients with three or more years of continuous AMC coverage typically see lower renewal costs per unit because their equipment is better maintained and generating fewer emergency calls.
+Other sites that stay under continuous AMC coverage for three or more years typically see lower renewal costs per unit because their equipment is better maintained and generating fewer emergency calls.

 Which AMC Level is Right for You?